 How you can help change the conversation

 People in recovery follow the 12 Steps, and the first is admitting there is a problem.
-For family, friends and caretakers of people who struggle with addiction, the first step may be the same: admitting that you are powerless over what is happening to your loved one.
-It’s important, too, what you recognize and acknowledge your own beliefs and biases about addiction.
+For family, friends, and caretakers of people who struggle with addiction, the first step may be the same: admitting that you are powerless over what is happening to your loved one.
+It’s important, too, that you recognize and acknowledge your own beliefs and biases about addiction.

 If you don’t think addiction is a disease, then you need to come clean about it.
 But you should know that just because you think one thing now, doesn’t mean you’re always going to feel that way – or that you can’t help your loved one through the recovery process.
 If you’re willing to consider that there is more to substance abuse than you know right now, then you’re taking a really important step.

 Here are some things you can do to change the conversation:

 - Read the research.
 Stats and numbers can be overwhelming, we know – but it’s important to read articles and reports that pose a different point of view, and that look at the information collectively before making a final decision.